safeguarding and safer recruitment

 a permanent or temporary reduction in physical, mental or emotional capacity brought about by life events, for example bereavement or previous abuse or trauma.

-Abuse in adults can be physical, emotional, sexual, financial, neglect or self-neglect, spiritual or modern slavery.
+Abuse can be physical, emotional, sexual, financial, neglect or self-neglect, spiritual or modern slavery.